LaubPlusCo/Helix.Module.Sdk/README.md

 ### MSBuild Properties load order

-This SDK injects properties before Microsoft Common Targets are loaded to ensure the Sitecore Role type has been set before it is used to dynamically import other properties.
+The SDK injects itself before `Microsoft.Common.Targets` is loaded to ensure that the SitecoreRoletype property has been set and can be used to import other properties dynamically.

 #### High level load order